jonasbgood/StreetTreesOfNYC/README.md

 ### Credentials for NYC OpenData:

-In order to start this app you can insert your personal app_token for the NYC open data server in the pre-defined section in trees_of_nyc.py
+Before you launch this app you can insert your personal app_token for the NYC OpenData server in the pre-defined section in trees_of_nyc.py

 This app will start also without any app_token.
-Nevertheless, bandwidth might be restricted and access might be cut off any time.
+Nevertheless, transfer bandwidth might be restricted and access might be cut off any time.
 For further information and creating your own app_token, see: https://dev.socrata.com/foundry/data.cityofnewyork.us/uvpi-gqnh

 ### Data limit: